revojyoti/CapstoneCICD/README.md

 SETTING UP THE PRE-REQUISITE OPERATIONAL REQUIREMENTS

-ECT Machine with Jenkins Preinstalled with AWS Plugin and all the Tools required from Previous exercise DOCKERS & GIT Installled
+EC2 Machine with Jenkins Preinstalled with AWS Plugin and all the Tools required from Previous exercise DOCKERS & GIT Installled
 TIDY Installed for HTML Validation installed AWS CLI